aldelar/azureml-v2-parallel-job/README.md

 - environment variables which will automatically be setup on all training nodes (see 'env_var_1' in pipeline.yml and training.py)
 - training script parameters (see 'param_1' in pipeline.yml and training.py)

+The input of a parallel job relies on an [MLTable](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-register-data-assets?tabs=CLI#create-a-mltable-data-asset) source.
+Please have a look at the data-engineering.py code which generates an MLTable descriptor alonside the data (two ways defined there, explicit list of all files to be included as the MLTable definition, or use of * qualifier to grab everything in the folder).
+An MLTable can describe a Tabular data set (and apply transformations on the fly) or a File dataset (any type of file for a wide range of use cases).

 ## how to create and run the pipeline

 [Install the Azure CLI + the Azure CLI 'ml' extension](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?tabs=public), then run the following to create the steps runtime environment (repeat this any time you need to modify the 'conda' files in each step folder to support code changes):